mpeterv/sha1/README.md

 ## License

-This version of the module, as well as all the previous ones on which it is based, are implemented under the MIT license (See LICENSE file for details).
+This version of the module, as well as all the previous ones on which it is based, are implemented under the MIT license (see LICENSE file for details).